 Limitations of this approach:

-• The script only works well if all the elements contained in the “Properties” record are coming filled in the correct order of the elements in the destination schema.
+- The script only works well if all the elements contained in the Properties record are filled in the correct order of the elements in the destination schema.

 Third Solution: Using Inline XSLT along with XPath queries

 After analyzing all the advantages and disadvantages, for me, this is the best (only) approach to accomplish this type of mapping problem.
-Again, because basically solves all limitations of previous solutions: it’s easy to create (only need basic knowledge of XSLT and XPath) and doesn’t have performance problems.
+Again, because it basically solves all limitations of previous solutions: it’s easy to create (only needs basic knowledge of XSLT and XPath) and doesn’t have performance problems.

 To accomplish this, we need to:

-• Replace the code of the Scripting functoid, existing in the previous solution, by:
+- Replace the code of the Scripting functoid, existing in the previous solution, with:

 <Type>